 Is your baking powder still good?
 Do you know how to test to see if your baking powder is still useable?
 Unless you’re an avid baker, you use baking powder infrequently.
-Probably like me, every time you reach for it in your pantry and look at the expiration date, it seems the baking powder is expired or is very close to expiring.
+Probably like me, every time you reach for it in the pantry and look at the expiration date, it seems the baking powder is expired or is very close to expiring.
 Thinking about that fluffy cake recipe, you wonder if you should risk it.
 The baking powder many no longer be viable and there’s nothing more disappointing than wasting your ingredients and time to make a cake that doesn’t rise.

 Good news!
 There’s a really easy way to test your baking powder to see if it’s still good.
 This simple test takes just 10 seconds and eliminates all guesswork whether the baking powder is fresh or stale.
 You won’t need anything fancy for this quick test, just hot water and your baking powder.
 You’ll know immediately if you should proceed with your recipe or proceed to the grocery store!